Boost Your Domain Ranking: Blogging is Your Weapon22 min read

-It’s important to remember that any new “property” disavows will replace any previous, so try and include all into a single file but keep within 100,000 lines (including blank lines and comment lines) and file size under 2MB.
+It’s important to remember that any new “property” disavows will replace any previous, so try and include all into a single file but keep within 100,000 lines (including blank lines and comment lines) and a file size under 2MB.

-Step 3: Focus on your blogs SEO
+Step 3: Focus on your blog SEO

 Specifically, at this stage, your on-page SEO.